 The museum of fine arts in Minneapolis is one of the largest art museums in the United States and has an impressive collection of paintings, drawings, textiles, etc. from all around the world.
 Good news, general admission is free.
 I personally particularly enjoyed the Aboriginal art section and impressionist paintings collection.
 Pictured is one of my favorite that the museum displays: La Place Saint-Marc, Venise by Renoir.

 Located along the Mississippi River, right next to the Mill City Museum, the Guthrie Theatre’s new building is worth a visit, even if you’re not planning on attending a play.
 Overlooking the city, the view from the terrace is outstanding.
 If you walk across its so-called Endless Bridge, you’ll also have panoramic views over the rest of Minneapolis.
 Entrance is free during opening hours!

 Shop at the Mall of America

-Finally, if you have time left and are into shopping, drive to the Mall of America where you will find every brand you can think of.
-Being the biggest shopping center in the United States, make sure to have at least two hours to visit as you will get lost.
+Finally, if you have time left and are into shopping, drive to the Mall of America, where you will find every brand and every store you can think of.
+Being the biggest shopping centre in the United States, make sure to allocate at least two hours to roam around the mall as you will most likely get lost.
 I personally couldn’t find the exit to the public transport despite having looked it up various times on their interactive maps.
 I guess I’m better at orienting myself in the city or in the wild!
-If you’re with kids, don’t miss out on the Nickelodeon center which is the fun part of the mall and what makes it stand apart.
+If you’re with kids, don’t miss out on the Nickelodeon centre, which is the fun part of the mall and what makes it stand apart.

-As always I’d love to hear your thoughts!
-Let me know which places you’d love to visit and what was your favorite thing to do if you’ve already been to Minneapolis.
+As always, I’d love to hear your thoughts!
+Let me know which places you’d love to visit and what was your favourite thing to do if you’ve already been to Minneapolis.